PHSKC-APDE/spatagg/spatagg_validate.md

 Note: there is no reason to use the spatagg package if your data are available at the point level.
 This example exists as an idealized case.
-More generally, you are going to have some sort of areal population expressed as points (see below).
+More generally, you are going to have some sort of areal population (e.g. the number of people living at a parcel) expressed as points (in reality, most parcels/buildings/whatever are tiny polygons).
 That is really what the ‘point pop’ method is for.

 ``` r
 pop$pop = 1